 Dr. Bartov has spoken at many public events and on a variety of radio shows, and has written for national magazines in the United States and elsewhere.
 He is currently completing a major new monograph, The Voice of Your Brother’s Blood: Buczacz, Biography of a Town, to be published by Simon & Schuster.

-For his J.B. and Maurice C. Shapiro Senior Scholar-in-Residence Fellowship, Dr. Bartov will be researching “Diaries and Testimonies of the Holocaust in Eastern Galicia.”
+For his J.B. and Maurice C. Shapiro Senior Scholar-in-Residence Fellowship, Dr. Bartov conducted research on “Diaries and Testimonies of the Holocaust in Eastern Galicia.”